-“I thought the sign out front said five hundred?”
+“I thought the sign out front said seven hundred?”

 Ms. Hannon looked down at the dog cradled in her arms and seemed more interested in stroking his head than in meeting Dawn’s gaze.

-“That was before--I mean, well, there’ve been a few people who came in to look, but they all said that was much too high.
+“That was before--I mean, well, there’ve been a few people who came in to look, but they all said that was much too high for such an old place.
 So, if you’re interested in renting, I’m willing to be, uh, flexible... about the amount.”